moode-player/docs/setup_guide.md

 [Quick help](https://github.com/moode-player/docs/blob/main/Quickhelp.pdf)  contains instructions for navigating Moode and using its features including Multiroom audio.
 Quick help is located on the "m" menu in the player.

-# 2. Creating the boot SD Card
+# 2. Creating a boot SD Card

 Before you can access Moode a pre-built image must be configured and written to a micro SD Card using the official Raspberry Pi Imager [Imager].
 Download links for the Imager and Moode pre-built images are available on the Downloads page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the `Media Player OS` section of the Imager.